Frequently Asked Questions (FAQ)

 The Premium edition is updated regularly, as soon as data releases are made available from the Census Bureau.
 Stay tuned for new datasets coming online later this year, including election, crime, and economic data.

 4. How can I find out when a new update has gone live?

 Browse the Maps and Tables tab for the full list of data.
 All new data releases are announced on the blog, and you can also sign up for a free occasional newsletter containing information on new features and data, as well as other site news.

 5. What is the American Community Survey?

-The Census Bureau releases demographic data about the country at a variety of different geographic levels to meet the needs of a range of different research questions.
-Some of these geographies, such as states, Congressional districts, or zip codes, are familiar to most users of the data.
+The Census Bureau releases demographic data about the country at a variety of different geographic levels.
+Some of these geographies, such as states, congressional districts, or zip codes, are familiar to most users of the data.
 Others, such as census tracts and block groups, are specialized divisions created by the government specifically for the purposes of census enumeration.
 For instance, a census tract is a small subdivision of a county established by the Census Bureau to be homogenous with respect to population characteristics, economic status, and living conditions.
 Tracts usually have between 2,500 and 8,000 residents, and in urban areas, they usually correspond to familiar neighborhoods.
-More information about census geographies is available from http://www.census.gov/geo/www/reference.html.
+Certain census tracts are subdivided into block groups, where that level of detail is available.
+More information about census geographies is available from http://www.socialexplorer.com/pub/help/index.php/understanding-the-census/geographies.

 County and tract maps in Social Explorer are historically accurate for the census year in which they appear: if a county or tract did not exist in a given census year, it will not appear on the Social Explorer map.
 Note that prior to 1990, tracts did not exist for the entire country: only certain areas—generally large urban areas—were divided into tracts and assigned data by the Census Bureau.